sias888/BulletHell-Menuing/README.md

 and uninspiring game (like a pong copy for example), and a game that was too complex for the given timeframe.
 Though, perhaps my scope is still too large for a summer project.

-## User Stories
+### User Stories

 The following are some user stories that I plan to implement in phase 1 of the project.

 * As a user, I want to be able to change the visual appearance of my ship.
 * As a user, I want to be able to change the visual appearance of my bullets.
-* As a user, I want to be able to change the sound of my bullets firing.
+* As a user, I want to be able to change the sound of bullets firing.
 * As a user, I want to be able to name my ship.
+* As a user, I want to be able to turn background music off.
 * As a user, I want to be able to change all the above settings back to the default.